Secret Hitler: Development and release

 Secret Hitler was designed by Max Temkin (the co-creator of Cards Against Humanity and Humans vs. Zombies), Mike Boxleiter (co-founder of Mikengreg, the video game developer behind Solipskier and TouchTone) and Tommy Maranges (the writer of Philosophy Bro), and was illustrated by Mackenzie Schubert (illustrator of games such as Letter Tycoon and Penny Press), collectively known as Goat, Wolf, & Cabbage LLC.
 The development team worked out of office space provided by the Cards Against Humanity team for new game designers.
 The original concept was developed by Boxleiter and Maranges as means to re-engineer the gameplay of Avalon, with Temkin adding significant influence from Werewolf variations.
 On November 23, 2015, Temkin launched a Kickstarter campaign for the game seeking $54,450.
 The project was successfully funded by 200% within the first 24 hours, and the campaign ended on December 23, 2015, with a total of $1,479,046 pledged by 34,565 contributors, making it one of the most successful tabletop games in Kickstarter's history.
 Meanwhile, a freeware print-and-play edition of Secret Hitler was released on November 25, 2015, under the CC BY-NC-SA 4.0 Creative Commons license.

 Secret Hitler first shipped for Kickstarter backers, in multiple waves starting on August 25, 2016, and was released to retail shortly after.
 The game is produced by Breaking Games, a division of Cards Against Humanity manufacturer AdMagic, and distributed by Blackbox, a shipping company founded by the creators of Cards Against Humanity, including Secret Hitler designer Temkin.
 An official, Wil Wheaton-narrated companion app, Secret Hitler Companion, was launched alongside Secret Hitler, for Android and iOS.

 In February 2017, free copies of Secret Hitler were shipped to all 100 members of the United States Senate.
-The Trump Pack, an expansion pack for Secret Hitler, which replaces the fascists' cards with Donald Trump and prominent members of his administration at the time (respectively Sean Spicer, Stephen Miller, Steve Bannon and Mike Pence), was released in June 2017, with all proceeds generated from the pack's sales donated to the American Civil Liberties Union.
+The Trump Pack, an expansion pack for Secret Hitler, which replaces the fascists' cards with Donald Trump and prominent members of his administration at the time (Sean Spicer, Stephen Miller, Steve Bannon and Mike Pence), was released in June 2017, with all proceeds generated from the pack's sales donated to the American Civil Liberties Union.

 Reception

-A board game review in The Wirecutter stated that the game has a steep learning curve because of its complex rules.
+A board game review in The Wirecutter stated that the game, while fun, has a difficult learning curve because of its complex rules.
 It also stated it has a "potentially offensive theme".

 Polygon praised the game as "a hit" with "pure shenanigans you'll enjoy round after round".